Personal Independence Payment (PIP)

 Eligibility for PIP

-Entitlement to PIP will be based on the effect a long-term health condition or disability has on your daily life.
+Once PIP is introduced in Northern Ireland, entitlement to it will be based on the effect a long-term health condition or disability has on your daily life.
 There will be a three-month qualifying period and the health condition or disability must be expected to last for at least a further nine months.
 The qualifying period starts when your eligible needs arise and not from when you make a claim.

 You will be asked to complete a form describing how your health condition or disability affects you.
 You’ll also be asked to include any supporting evidence you have, and to indicate who might be able to advise on your situation.